Take this opportunity to learn more about MIDI I/O and Zone Master with these frequently asked questions (FAQ).

 A PART can be a complete instrument sound or it can be a very detailed articulation of an instrument, or it can be a component used in building a huge multi-dimensional sound.
 This also allows complex layers that can include multiple internal sounds and/or external devices, as you may desire.
 When the KBD CTRL icon is active (green) it means that the slot is available for simultaneous internal and/or external Zone use.
 And when a non-KBD CTRL PART is selected, meaning when the [PART SELECT] buttons are engaged directly, you can address that individual PART or ZONE alone.
 Naturally, if you are going to transmit an Arp's Output to an external device you will want to be able to direct it on a specific channel and you will want to isolate just that specific data to that external device.

 When you play on MONTAGE's Keyboard, your Key presses are directed to all KBD CTRL Tone Generator PARTs simultaneously, unless an Arpeggiator is active on that PART.
 If that is the case, your Key presses are analyzed according the Part’s Arp settings and your velocity and note values are translated into the appropriate Phrase and that MIDI data is sent to the Tone Generator and/or Out via MIDI to an external device.

-If, for example, your external keyboard controller only transmits on a single MIDI channel, you would set the MONTAGE to MIDI I/O Mode = Single.
+If, for example, your external keyboard controller only transmits on a single MIDI channel, you would set the MONTAGE to MIDI I/O Mode = Single or Hybrid and then select a Channel 1-16.
 This would allow you to completely control the MONTAGE functions with a single Channel controller - in the same way you would as if you were playing the MONTAGE's own keys.